Shop All

 Two things that can damage olive oil are heat and light exposure.

 To keep your olive oil fresh, store your oil away from heat and light.
-Additionally, aim to finish your olive oil within 1 to 2 months of opening the bottle.
+Additionally, aim to finish your olive oil within 2 months of opening the bottle.

 What if my olive oil looks cloudy, murky or even solid?

-What happens to olive oil when stored in high temperature?
+What happens to olive oil when stored in high temperatures?

 Storing olive oil in a high-temperature environment can negatively affect its quality and shelf life.
-High temperature causes oxidation, nutrient loss and negative changes in the texture of olive oil.
+High temperatures cause oxidation, nutrient loss and negative changes in the texture of olive oil.